7 Best Cheap Things to Do in Florence, Italy in Just 1.5 Days

 The marble front is a mix of white, green, and pink that makes it look like it’s glowing in the sun.

-As you stand under its huge dome and look at the complex design carved into every corner, you can’t help but feel small.
+As you stand under its giant dome and look at the complex design carved into every corner, you can’t help but feel small.

-Another thing that a lot of people have said is that the views from the top of the Duome are truly amazing.
+Another thing that many people have said is that the views from the top of the Duomo are truly wonderful.
 That’s one reason I’d go back to Florence someday.

 Tip: If you want to climb the Duomo during your one-and-a-half-day visit, look into the Duomo Cathedral Skip-the-Line ticket to avoid wasting even more time in the long lines outside, which we saw when we visited.